 , to "lock out" whoever else is using your accoung.

-This site is tested on Internet Explorer 8 & 9
+This site is tested on Internet Explorer 8 & higher

 ) is also available for Mac OS X and Linux, though we only test our sites on PC's.

-At the moment, we do not support other browsers.
+At present, we do not support other browsers.
 This site will most likely work with other browsers and other operating systems, but we can't guarantee it.

 Slow vs. Fast Internet Connection